VANDERBILT UNIVERSITY HUMAN RESOURCES POLICIES AND PROCEDURES

 - Employees who work an evening or night shift, and are scheduled to report for jury duty the next morning, will be excused from, and paid for, that shift.
 If the employee spends more than three (3) hours in jury duty, he/she will be excused from his/her next shift if the shift occurs within twenty-four (24) hours of jury duty service.

-- Employees who appear in court on their own behalf, or who are subpoenaed for matters unrelated to the employee's employment at Vanderbilt, must use accrued time off banks.
-If accrued time off is not available, approved leave will be unpaid.
+- Employees who appear in court on their own behalf, or who are subpoenaed for matters unrelated to the employee's employment at Vanderbilt, must use PTO.
+If PTO is not available, approved leave will be unpaid.

 C. Military Leave: See Military Leave of Absence (Uniformed Services Employment and Reemployment Rights Act - USERRA).